Gå till innehåll

 El Rastro is said to be the largest flea market in Europe with some 3,500 stalls covering the winding streets of the oldest residential part of Madrid.
 Remember that the real finds are mostly located on one of the side streets, and always keep a close eye on your belongings, as it is a popular area for pickpockets.

 Adolfo Suárez Madrid–Barajas Airport (MAD), commonly known as Barajas Airport, is the main international airport serving Madrid.
-It lies a little over 10 km northeast of the city.
-The cheapest way to get to Madrid is by metro: line 8 goes to Nuevos Ministerios (the journey takes about 30 minutes).
-A taxi ride costs more at night and on Sundays, and takes about 30-60 minutes, depending on traffic.
-Numerous car rental companies are also available at the airport.
+It lies a little over 10 kilometres northeast of the city.
+The cheapest way to get to Madrid is by metro: line 8 goes to Nuevos Ministerios.
+The journey takes about 30 minutes.
+There are also train (Line C1) and bus connections.
+Official taxis, identifiable by their white colour and red stripe with Madrid’s coat of arms, operate from signed ranks outside all terminals.
+Make sure that the taxi driver starts the meter at the beginning of the journey.